ConductorOne/baton-okta/README.md

 - Groups
 - Roles
 - Users
+- custom-roles
+- resource-sets
+- resourceset-bindings

 By default, `baton-okta` will sync information for inactive applications.
 You can exclude inactive applications setting the `--sync-inactive-apps` flag to `false`.

+For syncing custom roles `--sync-custom-roles` must be provided.
+Its default value is `false`.
+We introduced resourceset-bindings for provisioning custom roles and resource-sets.

 # Contributing, Support and Issues